"Man-made fusion power resembles natural fusion power, i.e. solar power"

 Fusion reactions occur when two or more atomic nuclei come close enough for long enough that the nuclear force pulling them together exceeds the electrostatic force pushing them apart, fusing them into heavier nuclei.
 The process releases energy because the total mass of the resulting single nucleus is less than the mass of the two original nuclei: the leftover mass becomes energy [EG, 2023].

-Figure 1 shows the Deuterium (D) and Tritium (T) fusion reaction, which produces a helium nucleus (or alpha particle) and a high energy neutron.
+Unlike nuclear fission, nuclear fusion is a naturally occurring reaction (e.g., in the center of a star).
+Figure 1 shows the Deuterium (D) and Tritium (T) fusion reaction, which produces a helium nucleus (alpha particle), a neutron, and energy.

 Advantages over fission power

-As a source of power, nuclear fusion has a number of potential advantages compared to fission, including i) reduced radioactivity in operation, ii) little high-level nuclear waste, iii) ample fuel supplies, and iv) increased safety.
+As a source of power, nuclear fusion has a number of potential advantages compared to fission, including i) reduced radioactivity in operation, ii) little high-level nuclear waste (the process doesn't result in byproducts like spent rods), iii) ample fuel supplies, and iv) increased safety.

 A fusion energy gain factor, usually expressed with the symbol Q, is the ratio of fusion power produced in a nuclear fusion reactor to the power required to maintain the plasma in steady state.
 Q = 1 condition, when the power being released by the fusion reactions equals the required heating power, is referred to as “breakeven”.